camilamoyac/wardrobe-manager-TypeScript/README.md

 I built this project using:

--Visual Studio Code as the main editor
+- Visual Studio Code as the main editor
--Node.js to run TypeScript outside of the browser -ts-node, tsconfig, and ES module imports for TypeScript execution -Standard TypeScript features such as classes, interfaces, type aliases, custom error classes, recursion, and strict typing
+- Node.js to run TypeScript outside of the browser
+- ts-node, tsconfig, and ES module imports for TypeScript execution
+- Standard TypeScript features such as classes, interfaces, type aliases, custom error classes, recursion, and strict typing

 The programming language used was TypeScript, with no external libraries—everything was implemented using built-in language features to focus on understanding the syntax itself.